xinglin/hugo-site/content/blog/secondary-index-kv-store.md

 date = "2020-01-17"
 +++

 Key-value stores such as RocksDB have been used as the storage engine in several databases (MySQL/Mongo/Rockset/FoundationDB).
 A database typically requires support of secondary indexes.
-To support secondary index, a common approach people take is to store the secondary index as yet another key-value pairs.
+To support secondary index, a common approach is to store the secondary index as yet another key-value pairs.
 Let's take a look at the following example.

-User table
+Employee table
 | userid (primary key) | salary | age |
 | :------: | :--: | :--:|
 |Alice | 40000 | 30 |